Aetheron402/aetheron-frontend/README.md

    /js
 /templates
    base.html
+   shop.html
+   agents.html
-   component pages
+   component modals
-   agent store
-   token page
+   token & roadmap pages
 ```

+All pages extend a shared base layout and wallet integration layer.

 ---

+## Wallet Support

+- **Solana (Phantom)** — supported
+- **Ethereum (MetaMask)** — planned (Q1 2026)

+Wallet state is shared globally across pages via the base template.

+---

 ## SDK

 Aetheron provides a **public TypeScript SDK** for developers who want to integrate
-Aetheron components directly into their own applications.
+Aetheron components directly into their own applications without using the web UI.

-The SDK supports:

-- Wallet-native USDC & AETH payments
-- Component execution via X402
-- Asset delivery and download handling
-- Wallet adapter compatibility
+The SDK supports **manual and programmatic X402-style payment flows**, depending on integration context.

+The web frontend currently uses a **manual payment + signature submission model**.

 **Repository:** https://github.com/Aetheron402/aetheron-sdk

-The SDK is maintained separately and is not required for using this frontend.
+The SDK is optional and not required to use this frontend.

 ---